 4.2 – Protection of Confidential Information

-Each party agrees that it will use the Confidential Information of the other party solely in accordance with the provisions of this Agreement and it will not disclose, or permit to be disclosed, the same directly or indirectly, to any third party without the other party’s prior written consent, except as otherwise permitted hereunder.
-However, either party may disclose Confidential Information (a) to its employees, officers, directors, attorneys, auditors, financial advisors and other representatives who have a need to know and are legally bound to keep such information confidential by confidentiality obligations consistent with those of this Agreement; and (b) as required by law (in which case the receiving party will provide the disclosing party with prior written notification thereof (to the extent legally permitted), will provide the disclosing party with the opportunity to contest such disclosure, and will use its reasonable efforts to minimize such disclosure to the extent permitted by applicable law.
-Neither party will disclose the terms of this Agreement to any third party, except that either party may confidentially disclose such terms to actual or potential lenders, investors or acquirers.
-Each party agrees to exercise due care in protecting the Confidential Information from unauthorized use and disclosure.
-In the event of actual or threatened breach of the provisions of this Section or the License Restrictions, the non-breaching party will be entitled to seek immediate injunctive and other equitable relief, without waiving any other rights or remedies available to it.
-Each party will promptly notify the other in writing if it becomes aware of any violations of the confidentiality obligations set forth in this Agreement.
+Each party agrees that it will use the Confidential Information of the other party solely in accordance with the terms of the Agreement and it will not disclose, or permit to be disclosed, the same, directly or indirectly, to any third party without the other party’s prior written consent, except as otherwise permitted hereunder.
+However, either party may disclose Confidential Information: (a) to its employees, officers, directors, attorneys, auditors, financial advisors and other representatives who have a need to know and are legally bound to keep the Confidential Information confidential by obligations consistent with those of the Agreement; and (b) as required by law (in which case the receiving party will, to the extent legally permitted, notify the disclosing party within a reasonable time prior to such access or disclosure so as to provide the disclosing party with the opportunity to contest such disclosure or otherwise seek appropriate protective measures, and will use reasonable efforts to minimize such disclosure to the extent permitted by applicable law).
+Neither party will disclose the terms of the Agreement to any third party, except that either party may confidentially disclose such terms to actual or potential parties to a bonafide fundraising, acquisition, or similar transaction solely for the purposes of the proposed transaction, provided that the party to whom the terms are disclosed is subject to written non-disclosure obligations and limitations on use no less protective than those set forth herein.
+Each party agrees to safeguard the Confidential Information from unauthorized use, access, or disclosure using at least the degree of care it uses to protect its similarly sensitive information, and in no event less than a reasonable degree of care.
+In the event of actual or threatened breach of the provisions of this Section, the non-breaching party will be entitled to seek immediate injunctive and other equitable relief, without waiving any other rights or remedies available to it.
+Each party will promptly notify the other in writing if it becomes aware of any violations of the confidentiality obligations set forth in the Agreement.